jonthorell/synth-nu-vinyl-store/README.md

 The users are able to use free-text search to find the items they want to purchase as well as using drop-down menues to list products by genre or media type (album, single).
 Furthermore, they can add items to a shopping bag, pay for their purchases by credit-card, view past orders (if they have created an account, which is not mandatory), and review products.
-If they do create an account, they can provide shipping details and payment details in their profile so they don't have to enter those details if they come back for another purchase.
+If they do create an account, they can provide shipping details and payment details in their profile so they don't have to enter those details every time if they come back for another purchase.

 Staff-members can also add products, genres, & media types.
 They also have the ability to approve user reviews and handle support requests.